 Sue Marcus is passionate about providing information to Tribal governments and organizations to help them manage their lands and natural resources.
 She encourages Native American students to blend their understanding of Native American and other perspectives on science to benefit their Tribes, their communities, our Nation as a whole.
 She has no American Indian or Alaska Native heritage, though she’s learned she has much to learn.

 A lifetime SAIGE member, Sue has served as the SAIGE foodie, or menu coordinator, for several national training programs.
 She has also assisted in fundraising for SAIGE for many years—and welcomes others to join in this worthy endeavor.
-She has also been honored to serve SAIGE as a former board member, and when requested has helped represent SAIGE at Washington, D.C. events such as agency diversity days or anti-stereotyping (mascot) events.
+She has also been honored to serve SAIGE as a board member, and when requested has helped represent SAIGE at Washington, D.C. events such as agency diversity days or anti-stereotyping (mascot) events.
 At national training events, Sue can be seen trying to assist as needed.
 When SAIGE asks for help, Sue tries to say YES!
-She is most honored to serve as Co-Chair for the 2017 National Training Program in Scottsdale, AZ (Y’all Come!).
+She was most honored to serve as Co-Chair for the 2017 National Training Program in Scottsdale, AZ (Y’all Come!).